Telecom NZ did well selling its Australian AAPT business to TPG Telecom for A$450 million.

 - Geni-i also sold the Auldhouse training business in October.

 - In April Gen-i paid almost $100 million to buy the Revera data centre business.

 - As part of these changes there was a major restructure in the Gen-i unit including a substantial reduction in the size of its Australian operation.

 - Recently Telecom NZ invested in Sir Ray Avery’s Vigil medical monitoring business.

 Telecom NZ also reduced staff numbers by around 1200 people during 2013.

-Telecom still owns a small five percent stake in VHA, Australia’s third, somewhat troubled mobile carrier.
-You can rest assured that’s for sale.
+Telecom still owns a small five per cent stake in VHA, Australia’s third, somewhat troubled mobile carrier.
+You can rest assured that is for sale.